JessicaDeCunha/Machine-Learning-Models-in-Algorithmic-Trading/README.md

-* Exponential Moving Average of Daily Return Volatility, which was Used to calculate "vol_trend_signal"
+* (2) Exponential Moving Average of Daily Return Volatility,  used to calculate our second feature, which is **"vol_trend_signal"**'  For this we used a short_window of 50 and a long_window of 200
--
-Based on:
-- short_window = 50
-- long_window = 200

 Plot of Exponential Moving Average of Daily Return Volatility
 ![Volatility](Images/daily_return_volatility.PNG)

-* Bollinger Bands
-Used to calculate "bollinger_signal" window = 20
+* (3) Bollinger Bands, used to calculate our third signal, which is **"bollinger_signal"**.
+For this we used a window of 20

 Plot of Bollinger Bands
 ![Bollinger](Images/bollinger_bands.PNG)

-These features will be used to predict whether the market will have a positive or negative return the following day
+Below is the list of the final features we used to build our models These features will be used to predict whether the market will have a positive or negative return the following day

-X Features
+- X Features

 ![Features](Images/x_variable.PNG)